First detection of Red Leaf Blotch: a new disease of almond in California

 Disease Management

-Research and experience in Spain where RLB is more common have shown that one preventive fungicide application at petal fall prior to rainfalls and two additional applications at two and five weeks after petal fall if rains persist are effective at controlling the disease (this exact timing is not critical but depends on the occurrence of rainfall).
+Research and experience in Spain where RLB is more common have shown that one preventive fungicide application at petal fall and two additional applications at two and five weeks after petal fall if rains persist are effective at controlling the disease (this exact timing is not critical but depends on the occurrence of rainfall).
 This means that fungicide applications and timings to control other common diseases of almond in California such as shot hole or anthracnose will likely also control this pathogen.
 Researchers in Spain also have shown that FRAC groups 7, 11, M3, M4 and some FRAC3 chemistries are most effective.
 Cultural practices, focused on eliminating the primary inoculum of infected fallen leaves, also can help mitigate the disease.
 These consist of removing leaf litter or applying urea to accelerate its decomposition.
 However, such strategies are only effective when applied over a wide area.
 Fungicides applied during bloom and after symptoms are visible are not effective.

 If you suspect that you have this new disease in your almond orchard, please contact your local UC Cooperative Extension farm advisor.